simonnchong/Telegram-Bot-Push-Message/README.md

 <br>

 ### Send a text message and image as a file with caption
+You may combine few things with different formats into a single message, such as text, file, image with caption, sticker and so on.
 ```
 with open("./files/image.jpg", "rb") as image:
     telegram_send.send(messages=["Hey!\nThis is a new message!"], files=[image], captions=["This is a image!"])